sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/kubernetes/upgrade.md

 >
 >   - *This guide assumes you have created a `release` branch following the [reference repositories docs](../repositories.md)*
 >
->   - *Due to limitations with the Kustomize deployment method introduced in Sourcegraph 4.5.0, **multi-version upgrades (e.g. 4.2.0 -> 4.5.0) cannot be performed using the Kustomize deployment**.
-See our note on [using MVU to help migrate](#using-mvu-to-migrate-to-kustomize).*
->
 >   - ***please see our [cautionary note](../../updates/index.md#best-practices) on upgrades**, if you have any concerns about running a multiversion upgrade, please reach out to us at [support@sourcegraph.com](emailto:support@sourcegraph.com) for advisement.*

 ## Standard upgrades